duncanbradley/thesis/related_work.md

 Titles vs. Climate Stripes
 Desbarats - is it all just ‘it depends’?
 So we have to acknowledge that it’s not as simple as following a set of rules - context and rhetoric also play a role

+The structure of Franconeri’s summary broadly follows the progress of visualisation research, and highlights the different considerations, from the low-level to higher level.
+First precision (low-level vision), then accuracy (low-level cognition), then comprehension (high-level cognition).
+This is also a sequence of greater abstraction, with the final stage further away from the specifics of the dataset and closer to the general.

 # Precision